-FOSCAVIR is administered by controlled intravenous infusion, either by using a central venous line or by using a peripheral vein.
+An individualized dose at the required concentration (24 mg/mL or 12 mg/mL) for the route of administration (central line or peripheral line) needs to be aseptically prepared prior to dispensing.
 The standard 24 mg/mL solution may be used with or without dilution when using a central venous catheter for infusion.
-When a peripheral vein catheter is used, the 24 mg/mL solution must be diluted to 12 mg/mL with 5% dextrose in water or with a normal saline solution prior to administration to avoid local irritation of peripheral veins.
-Since the dose of FOSCAVIR is calculated on the basis of body weight, it may be desirable to remove and discard any unneeded quantity from the bottle before starting with the infusion to avoid overdosage.
-Dilutions and/or removals of excess quantities should accomplished under aseptic conditions.
+When a peripheral vein catheter is used, the 24 mg/mL injection must be diluted to a 12 mg/mL concentration with 5% dextrose in water or with a normal saline solution prior to administration to avoid local irritation of peripheral veins.
+Dilutions and/or removals of excess quantities should be accomplished under aseptic conditions.
 Solutions thus prepared should be used within 24 hours of first entry into a sealed bottle.
-To reduce the risk of nephrotoxicity, creatinine clearance (mL/min/kg) should be calculated even if serum creatinine is within the normal range, and doses should be adjusted accordingly.

-Hydration:
+Hydration

 Hydration may reduce the risk of nephrotoxicity.
+Clinically dehydrated patients should have their condition corrected before initiating FOSCAVIR therapy.
 It is recommended that 750-1000 mL of normal saline or 5% dextrose solution should be given prior to the first infusion of FOSCAVIR to establish diuresis.
 With subsequent infusions, 750-1000 mL of hydration fluid should be given with 90-120 mg/kg of FOSCAVIR, and 500 mL with 40-60 mg/kg of FOSCAVIR.
 Hydration fluid may need to be decreased if clinically warranted.
+Oral rehydration with similar regimens may be considered in certain patients.